alastria/isbe-gobernanza-onboarding/README.md

 When such a certificate is used by an organization to login or to sign/seal a document, the unique identifier is provided automatically in a secure and automated way because it is included in the certifi5cate used by the organization in the respective operation (login or signature/seal).

-> [!IMPORTANT]
->
-> The proposal is that **onboarding in ISBE requires the use of an eIDAS certificate issued to the
-> organization willing to onboard, and that the identifier of the organization in ISBE is the one included (by
-> regulation) inside that certificate**.
->
-> We do not have to "invent" or create new identifiers of organizations.
-We just use the existing unique
-> official identifiers that organizations already have, and that are used when they electronically sign legal
-> documents like contracts or invoices.

 ## Comparison to other options